Redtech0inc/TDGameLib/README.md

 ### .data file syntax
 <p>
-the ability to pre define objects via a file is a feature since TDGameLib V1.0 in the form of .data file
+the ability to pre define objects via a file is a feature since TDGameLib V1.0 in the form of .data file<br>
+this can be used to make a game level with pre defined objects for example.
 <br>(i have put one in the repo: https://github.com/Redtech0inc/TDGameLib/blob/main/doc.data)<br>
-in this chapter i tell you about the syntax of .data files
+in this "chapter" i tell you about the syntax of .data files
 </p>
 <b>What happens during Data => lua conversion</b>
 <p>